tanmayshankar/RCNN_MDP/README.md

 This code base targets the following problems:

 1. Solving Value / Policy Iteration in a standard MDP using feedforward passes of a Value Iteration RCNN.
-- Representing the Bayes Filter state belief update as feedforward passes of a Belief Propagation RCNN.
+2. Representing the Bayes Filter state belief update as feedforward passes of a Belief Propagation RCNN.
-- Learning the State Transition models in a POMDP setting, using backpropagation on the Belief Propagation RCNN.
+3. Learning the State Transition models in a POMDP setting, using backpropagation on the Belief Propagation RCNN.
-- Learning Reward Functions in an Inverse Reinforcement Learning framework from demonstrations, using a QMDP RCNN.
+4. Learning Reward Functions in an Inverse Reinforcement Learning framework from demonstrations, using a QMDP RCNN.

 ### Sure, but I just want to run code! ###
 To run any of the code, clone this repository to a local directory, and make sure you have Python >= 2.7 installed.
 Follow the following instructions to run code specific to any of the given problems.

+### Can I use this code to pretend I did some research? ###
+Feel free to use my code, but please remember to cite my paper above (and this repository)!

 **Value Iteration RCNN**